WITH A SCREENED PORCH LIKE THIS, YOU, TOO, WOULD BE JUST CHILLIN’

 Moving to the exterior, the door at the top of the porch stairs features the same “drummer boy” PVC panel we used along the length of the screened porch.
 We were careful to align the panels perfectly.
 The beautiful sconce lights on either side of the door were selected by the homeowners.

-We designed the stairs leading up to the porch door with painted risers that gives a more finished presentation.
+We designed the stairs leading up to the porch door with painted risers that give a more finished presentation.
 People are accustomed to seeing a deck or stairs all in one color, but by using a little additional color, we dressed up the look of the staircase.
 We used AZEK decking for the outside floor, the stair treads and the rail cap, while the risers are painted white to match the home’s exterior woodwork.
 The four post caps are Hermitage post caps (which we sell in The Porch Company store), and the beauty of these is that, unlike wooden post caps, ours will not deteriorate.
 Wooden post caps over time will degrade and fall apart because they are put together from pieces of wood.

 Another unique detail we incorporated into the staircase is the graspable hand rail along the left side, also made of PVC.
 This is something that The Porch Company does differently than everyone else.
 It is so much more attractive than using a 2×2 length of pressure-treated wood for a hand rail as many builders would.
 The profile is gorgeous and the fact that it is PVC means it will hold up over time.